NaroaCS/AutonomousBicycleSimulation/docs/docs/getting-started.md

 git clone https://github.com/NaroaCS/AutonomousBicycleSimulation.git
 ```

-Make sure you have Python 3 or higher.
-We're using Python 3.6.
+Make sure you have Python 3.6 or higher.
 To check your python version:

 ```shell
 python3 --version